sftcd/cs2014/assignments/assignment5/README.md

 Before you start you'll need to be able to compile and run your local copy of ```tree```.
 Once that's done then I suggest...

-- Learing how the ```listdir``` function pointers work.
+- Learning how the ```listdir``` function pointers work.
-- Figure out how the command line arguments are handled.
+- Figuring out how the command line arguments are handled.
 - Copying from one of the other function pointer implementations into your new ```cs2014.c``` file that has the implementation you want to use when ```-Z``` is provided on the